harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/extraction-scans.md

 2. [Target name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name) should match the image **Name** below
 3. [Target variant](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#variant) should match the image **Tag** below

-#### Container image
+#### Scan tool

-1. [Type](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#type--orchestration) = **Local Image Built in Stage**
+1. [Image name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name-1) The name of the image that you want to extract from Anchore.
 In Extraction mode, the image to scan must be located on the Anchore server.

-2. [Name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name-1) The local image name to scan, such as `owasp/dependency-check`
-3. [Tag](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#tag) should match the **Image Tag** below.

 #### Authentication